 Limited Systemic Scleroderma is a type of Systemic Scleroderma of unknown cause.

-- Typically, Systemic Scleroderma progresses fast, resulting in severe signs and symptoms and even life-threatening complications.
-But, with Limited Systemic Scleroderma, there is no rapid progression of the condition
+- Typically, Diffuse Systemic Scleroderma progresses rapidly, resulting in severe signs and symptoms and even life-threatening complications.
+With Limited Systemic Scleroderma, there is no rapid progression of the condition

 - Limited Systemic Scleroderma is also called as CREST Syndrome.
 The term CREST stands for: